Jesús Rubio (footballer, born 1994)

 Jesús Rubio Gómez, known as Jesús Rubio, Chus Rubio or Txus Rubio (born 9 September 1994), is an Andorran professional footballer.
-He plays for FC Santa Coloma and the Andorra national football team.
+He plays for Atlètic Club d'Escaldes and the Andorra national football team.

 International

 He made his debut for the Andorra national football team on 12 November 2015 in a friendly game against Saint Kitts and Nevis.
 On June 10, 2022, he scored his first goal with the national team against Liechtenstein, a spectacular goal with a 60-meter lob.
 Thanks to this goal, the second for Andorra in this match, the Pyrenean team beat Liechtenstein at home (2–1), this game was part of the 2022–23 UEFA Nations League.

 International goals

 Scores and results list Andorra's goal tally first.